skashyap7/ddia-notes/chapter1.md

 3. Allow uses to search data by keywords or filter ( Search Index )
 4. Send data for processing asynchronously ( Stream processing )
 5. Periodically crunch a large amount of accumulated data ( Batch processing)

+These tools share general similarity but differ because of their
+1. Data access patterns
+2. Performance characteristics
+and thus have very different implementations